delight-im/PHP-Foundation/README.md

 # PHP-Foundation

-Writing modern PHP applications efficiently
+**Writing modern PHP applications efficiently**

+Build *better* applications *faster*, while still using “plain old PHP” only.

+There are no DSLs or pseudo-languages that you need to learn (except [Twig](views/welcome.html)!), nor any “magical” command-line utilities.

 ## Requirements